himanipanwar78/FigmaApp/figmaapp/README.md

 ## Contribution
-if you have a path or facing any issue, please consider contributing to this repsitory
+if you have a patch or facing any issues, please consider contributing to this repsitory